 Acidic Diaper Rash Treatment

 Evaluating and changing your baby’s diet can be time-consuming, but don’t worry.
-While you’re working towards removing the foods that are upsetting your baby’s tummy, you can treat the acidic diaper rash with Triple Paste!
-This medicated diaper rash cream is loved by parents around the world for quickly relieving diaper rash symptoms.
+While you’re working towards removing the foods that are upsetting your baby’s tummy, you can treat the acidic diaper rash with medicated diaper rash cream!
+Medicated diaper rash cream is loved by parents around the world for quickly relieving diaper rash symptoms.
 Simply apply the cream each diaper change until the redness and discomfort subside.

 Ready to learn more about treatment options available at Summers Laboratories?
 Click here to view our products.